jdevfullstack/github-stats-guide/README.md

 Or, if you are a writer writing stories, do that in GitHub.
-Others were already using GitHub for laws article, to do list, music composition, itinerary etc.
+Others were already using GitHub for laws article, to-do list, music composition, itinerary etc.

 That's the purpose of this hacking.